Key Takeaways

 The right to offset isn't always permitted with joint bank accounts.
 It can't be used in the following instances:

-Beware that some banks include a clause in their contracts stating money can be moved between any account that has your name on it.
-This would rule out many of the terms and conditions outlined above.
+Some banks include clauses in their contracts allowing the transfer of funds between any accounts associated with your name, potentially overriding the conditions outlined above.
 However, it's important to note that this could be considered an unfair term.
 If you ever come across an instance where your bank is removing funds from a joint account to cover a sole debt, it's time to see what you agreed to in writing and make a complaint.

 How to Avoid the Right to Offset